Opfikon: Economy

 Thanks in part to its favourable location between the city centre and Zurich airport, several large companies have their headquarters in Opfikon.
 Adecco is one of the world's largest providers of personnel services and at the same time one of the largest employers on the planet.
 Swissport is the world's largest service company for airlines and airports.
 Hotelplan is the second-largest Swiss tour operator, and its subsidiary Interhome provides around 50,000 holiday homes and apartments in 31 countries.
 The Nuance Group operates 400 shops at 60 airports in 20 countries.
 Trivadis is an independent IT services company with 700 employees at 14 locations in Switzerland, Germany, Austria and Denmark.
 VBG Verkehrsbetriebe Glattal AG operates public transport in the Glattal and Furttal regions and in the Effretikon/Volketswil area on behalf of the Zurich Transport Association (ZVV) as the company with market responsibility (MVU).
 These are joined by Mondelez Europe and Cadillac Europe as well as the Swiss airline Zimex.

 Belair Airlines, a subsidiary of Air Berlin, was headquartered in Glattbrugg.
 In addition Swissport, Germania Flug, and Zimex Aviation have their head offices in Glattbrugg.

 Kraft Foods Europe has its head office in Glattpark, Opfikon.
 China Airlines, at one point, operated the Switzerland Branch office in Glattbrugg.

 Opfikon has an unemployment rate of 4.63%.
 As of 2005, there were 80 people employed in the primary economic sector and about 13 businesses involved in this sector.
 1510 people are employed in the secondary sector and there are 121 businesses in this sector.
 14456 people are employed in the tertiary sector, with 752 businesses in this sector.

 Education

-The Schule Opfikon, the communal school, has classes in the Lättenwiesen, Oberhausen, Mettlen and Halden campuses in Glattbrugg.
+The Schule Opfikon, the communal school, has classes in the Lättenwiesen, Oberhausen, Mettlen, Bubenholz and Halden campuses in Glattbrugg.
 The Musikschule is in Glattbrugg.